uploadtigris/LearningAnalyticsEngineering/SteamGames/steamgames.md

 ### Dataset (API)
 [SteamSpy](https://steamspy.com/api.php)\
 While Steam provides an official API, that environment is purpose built for development.
-The SteamSpy API is built for analytics an better fits my usecase.
+The SteamSpy API is built for analytics and better fits my usecase.

 ### Process
 1. **Extract** ~ Pull data from API into a PostgreSQL database